top of page

 Later on when the family moved to Orange County, at the time a bastion of conservative thought, my Dad came across as much more liberal.
 Particularly when he partially joined the Cultural Revolution we were all going through in his own way.
 It is all relative I guess.

 Now eating was another matter.
-When I was younger I was a very picky eater.
+When I was younger I was a very picky.
 I hated casseroles because all kinds of bad things could be hidden in them.
 I also didn’t want my food to touch.
 Meat, vegetables, potatoes etc. all in their own place.
 In the fifties in particular, vegetables usually meant the first generation of frozen food.
-I remember my mother pealing the card board off this frozen block of pees, string beans etc. and dropping the chunk into boiling water.
+I remember my mother pealing the card board off frozen block of peas, string beans etc. and dropping the colored chunk into boiling water.
 I don’t think I really knew what real fresh vegetables tasted like until much later.
 I asked my mother about this when I was older and she wondered why she had done it.
 Fresh produce was around, but these frozen blocks were considered modern, convenience foods and moms everywhere went along.

 So, we had the clean your plate rule.
 That meant some nights it was a waiting game.
 You would not be excused until you had eaten everything.
 This was particularly tough on nights when there were problem foods on the plate.
 My brother and sister and I loved bake potato nights.
 You could hide the offending vegetable under the potato skin and if you could make it to the kitchen door before being caught, you could quickly dispose of the offending item in the garbage.